-In their quest for higher education and training, students and the public sometimes encounter "diploma mills" - dubious providers of educational offerings or operations that offer certificates and degrees that are considered bogus.
-They may also encounter "accreditation mills" - dubious providers of accreditation and quality assurance or operations that offer a certification of quality of institutions that is considered bogus.
+n their quest for higher education and training, students and the public in the United States sometimes encounter "diploma mills"-dubious providers of educational offerings or operations that offer certificates and degrees that are considered bogus.
+They may also encounter "accreditation mills"-dubious providers of accreditation and quality assurance or operations that offer a certification of quality of institutions that is considered bogus.

-Diploma mills and accreditation mills matter.
-In the U.S., degrees and certificates from mills may not be acknowledged by other institutions when students seek to transfer or to go to graduate school.
-Employers may not acknowledge degrees and certificates from diploma mills when providing tuition assistance.
-Accreditation from an accreditation mill can mislead students and the public about the status of an institution.
-In the presence of diploma mills and accreditation mills, students may spend a good deal of money and receive neither an education nor a credential.
+Diploma mills and accreditation mills mislead and harm.
+In the U.S., degrees and certificates from mills may not be acknowledged by other institutions when students seek to transfer or go to grad uate school.
+Employers may not acknowledge degrees and certificates from diploma mills when providing tuition assistance for continuing education.
+"Accreditation" from an accreditation mill can mislead students and the public about the quality of an institution.
+In the presence of diploma mills and accreditation mills, students may spend a good deal of money and receive neither an education nor a useable credential.

-Internationally, the presence of diploma mills and accreditation is problematic for several reasons.
-U.S. diploma mills and accreditation mills have become items for export.
-Students from outside the U.S. may be vulnerable because they have limited information and experience by which to judge whether or not a U.S. operation is a "mill."
-Governments outside the U.S. seeking to learn about accredited status of U.S. operations may be vulnerable as well.
-Unsuspecting students and governments of other countries may know only that a provider is "American" and not be aware that it is a mill.
+Internationally, diploma mills and accreditation mills are a disservice to the public in several ways.
+U.S. diploma mills and accreditation mills that have become items for export cast doubt on the reliability of legitimate degrees and accreditation.
+Students from outside the U.S. can be vulnera ble because they have limited information and experience by which to judge whether or not a U.S. operation is a "mill."
+Governments outside the U.S. seeking to learn about accredited status of U.S. operations can be vulnerable as well.
+Unsuspecting students and governments of other coun tries may know only that a provider is "American" and not be aware that it is a mill.

 There is no single definition of "diploma mill" or of "accreditation mill" in higher education.
 While a few states have laws or regulations regarding these operations, most do not.
 Some agencies of the federal government may scrutinize diploma mills or accreditation mills, but this is quite limited to date.
-In general, diploma mills would not pass the pre-screening of accrediting organizations (review for eligibility) and thus fall outside the purview of these bodies.
-Similarly, accreditation mills would struggle with the pre-screening for recognition and thus escape this scrutiny as well.
+In general, diploma mills would not pass the initial screening of accrediting organ izations (review for eligibility, candidacy, or initial accreditation) and thus fall outside the purview of these bodies.
+Similarly, accreditation mills would struggle with the pre-screening for recogni tion and thus escape this scrutiny as well.

 Identifying diploma mills and accreditation mills is not easy.
 A number of the features of diploma mills are similar to familiar higher education institutions.
-A number of the features of accreditation mills are similar to well known accrediting organizations.
+A number of the features of accredita - tion mills are similar to well-known accrediting organizations.
 Nonetheless, prospective students and the public can look for several indicators that suggest an operation may be a diploma mill or an accreditation mill.
-It is the presence of a number of these features taken together that should signal students and the public that they may, indeed, be dealing with a "mill."
+It is the presence of a number of these features taken together that should signal to students and the public that they may, indeed, be dealing with a "mill."